tansey-lab/bayestme/docs/data_format.rst

 - ``adata.X`` - N spots x N markers integer matrix representing read counts.
 - ``adata.obsm['spatial`]`` - spatial coordinates of the reads in the tissue slide.
 - ``adata.obs['in_tissue`]`` - boolean array indicating whether a read comes from a tissue or non tissue spot.
-- ``adata.uns['layout']`` - either SQUARE or HEX, corresponding to the probe layout geometry.
+- ``adata.uns['layout']`` - either SQUARE, HEX or IRREGULAR, corresponding to the spot layout geometry.
-- ``adata.obsp['connectivities']`` - sparse boolean matrix indicating whether two observations neighbor each other in the probe grid or not.
+- ``adata.obsp['connectivities']`` - sparse boolean matrix indicating whether two spots neighbor each other or not.

 This AnnData scheme is designed to be compatible with the scheme used by `scanpy <https://scanpy.readthedocs.io/en/stable/index.html>`_.